Phonon-blocked junction calorimeter: Non-ideal device

-Finally, panel (c) displays the numerically calculated energy resolution at the optimal bias as a red solid line, with the red dotted line showing the analytical approximation presented in Eq.\eqref{eq:dE_approx}, which matches well with the numerical results.
-This alignment provides a basis for understanding how each parameter influences the energy resolution.
-At bath temperatures below 0.15 K, the energy resolution saturates around $\Delta E \approx 2$ eV, largely due to noise from subgap tunneling, depicted by the violet dotted line.
-This is also confirmed by comparing it to the numerical result of a detector with a same $\rho$ but lower $\Gamma = 10^{-4}$ (blue solid line), revealing a degradation in resolution starting from $T_B = 0.4$ K. Nevertheless, the device still achieves a resolution below the intrinsic TFN limit (green solid line) within the temperature range of 0.15 K to 0.3 K, illustrating its robustness despite non-idealities.
-Additionally, the inset in panel (c) highlights a fast thermal response, with a time constant of approximately 50 $\mu$s, underscoring that the detector is also suitable for applications requiring high bandwidth.
+Finally, panel (c) displays the numerically calculated FWHM energy resolution at the optimal bias as a function of the bath temperature, shown as the red solid line, with the red dotted line showing the analytical approximation of Eq.\eqref{eq:dE_approx}, which matches very closely with the numerical results in the whole bath temperature range shown.
+This alignment then provides a basis for understanding how each parameter influences the energy resolution.
+At bath temperatures below 0.15 K, the energy resolution saturates around $\Delta E \approx 2$ eV, largely limited by the junction power fluctuation noise due to subgap tunneling (the term proportional to $\Gamma\beta_N^{\frac{5}{2}}$ in Eq. \eqref{eq:dE_approx}), depicted by the violet dotted line.
+This limitation is also confirmed by comparing it with the numerical result of a detector with the same $\rho$ but a lower $\Gamma = 10^{-4}$ (blue solid line), revealing a degradation in the resolution of the $\Gamma = 10^{-3}$ device below $T_B = 0.4$ K. We see that the device with $\Gamma = 10^{-4}$ is predicted to achieve an exceptionally good $\Delta E \approx 0.3$ eV at $T_B < 0.1$ K well below the values for state-of-the-art X-ray TES detectors\cite{lee2015,miniussi2018}.
+Nevertheless, even the more conservative device with the higher $\Gamma = 10^{-3}$ achieves a resolution below the thermodynamic limit $\Delta E_\mathrm{intrinsic}$ (green solid line) within the temperature range of 0.15 K to 0.3 K, illustrating its robustness to non-idealities of that magnitude.
+Additionally, the inset in panel (c) highlights the relatively fast thermal response, with a time constant of approximately $\tau_\tth =$ 50 $\mu$s below 0.3 K, underscoring that the detector is also suitable for applications requiring high X-ray photon count rates.